116 Player Piano Technical Reprints

 Welte-Vorsetzer Manual, 24 pages.
 4-1/2" X 5-1/2".
 All printed in German.
 This is some kind of manual for the "Red Paper" roll push-up player.
 However, there are two clear photos: front and rear view of the mechanism.

-Welte-Mignon Tubing Blueprints, in PDF Format, Bitmap format, and JPG format (600 dpi 5737x4426 5.6M each) .
+Welte-Mignon Tubing Blueprints, in PDF format (600 dpi 5737x4426 13 MB) .
 One for the Upright model and one for the Grand model.
-Files can be used to print excellent shop charts or for framing and hanging.
+File can be used to print excellent shop charts or for framing and hanging.
 Extremely well detailed, including the location of all adjustments (referenced).

 Welte-Mignon Reproducing Piano (Auto-Deluxe) (D-4): $24.00